 The scandalous news broke on August 22, 1962 and that was the day it became very dangerous in Mansfield to be gay.
 The Police had set up a secret camera in the underground restroom to film the carnal intimacies of gay men’s covert rendezvous.

 Mansfield Police Department prepared the scene like a movie set: with specially repainted walls, and photo-conducive lighting.
 They replaced the little mirror in the men’s towel dispenser with one that their candid camera could hide behind.
 With an officer underground manning the camera; one up in a nearby department store window with binoculars; and one on the street to gather identification data; they conducted their sting operation quietly.
-For three months they were able to assemble data, images, names and addresses, with no one suspecting what they were doing until the day they pulled the plug on the underground activity, and started going out to make arrests.
+For nearly a month they were able to assemble data, images, names and addresses, with no one suspecting what they were doing until the day they pulled the plug on the underground activity, and started going out to make arrests.

 Ohio operated at that time under what was called a Deviant Law from 1939 that made deviating from conventional marriage a felony crime with a mandatory sentence of one year in prison.
 MPD had dozens of names, they made 79 arrests and asked folks to rat out their queer neighbors.
 During the ensuing months there were 39 trials and—convicted by home movies—the gay felons were sent off to Lima State Institution for the Insane to be evaluated for their level of deviancy.